jeetsukumaran/DendroPy/joss/paper.md

 # Features

-Key features of DendroPy include,
+Key features of DendroPy are:

 - rich object-oriented representations for manipulation of phylogenetic trees and character matrices;
 - efficient, bit-level representation of nodes' leaf bipartitions;